pgstef/pgstef.github.io/_posts/2019-05-20-back_from_pgday_belgium.md

 The idea was to summarize for beginners what WALs are, how does the _Streaming Replication_ works, give some advices and best practices.

-Boriss Mejías re-explained afterwards, with his own way **Replication, where things just work but you don't know how**.
+Boriss Mejías re-explained afterwards, with his own way, **Replication, where things just work but you don't know how**.
 Even if we had some overlap, the two talks were in fact pretty much complementary.